 After leaving the service, Davin earned his MBA from Harvard Business School and spent the next 25 years helping companies outperform market expectations, mostly by using his experiences in the Corps as a compass to guide him.

 "There are a lot of lessons from serving that can easily be applied in business. … You either learn fast, or you fail," Davin said.
 "What I do in business is a function of what I learned in the military, not so much at Harvard."

 Davin attributes his success to the five-paragraph operation order that Marines lovingly call SMEAC: "S" for Situation, "M" for Mission, "E" for Execution, "A" for Administration/Logistics, "C" for Command/Signal.
 He says he took the efficiency of battlefield logistics and applied it to business.

 Evan Hafer, an Army Green Beret veteran and CEO and founder of Black Rifle Coffee, said Davin has been on the board for two years and is "exceptional at scaling companies while maintaining the integrity of company culture."

 Davin certainly has proven himself when it comes to scaling.
 Panda Express had 650 restaurants when he came on board as CEO in 2004; by 2010, it had expanded to 1,300.
 When he assumed the role of CEO at 5.11 Tactical, the company was the leading police uniform provider but had no brick-and-mortar presence.
-There are now 50 dedicated 5.11 stores across the nation, a feat for which he is directly responsible.
+Now 50 dedicated 5.11 stores are across the nation, a feat for which he is directly responsible.

 Veteran-Focused Servant Leadership